 If your rent is above the maximum limits, or your rent has been increased above the maximum rent supplement levels, you will be asked to approach your landlord to have your rent reduced.
 If the landlord will not reduce your rent you should contact your local rents unit to discuss your options.
 You may be asked to move to cheaper accommodation.
 If you believe your rent is above market rates you can submit a complaint to the Residential Tenancies Board (RTB).
-Please contact the INOU on (01) 856 0088 or by e-mail: welfare@inou.ie for further information or assistance.
+Please contact the INOU for further information or assistance.